-The Rohingya are a Muslim minority group in Rakhine State, on western coast of Burma (Myanmar).
-More than one million people in Burma identify as Rohingya but face continual anti- muslim persecution from the Burmese government who claim they are not a genuine ethnic group but are Bengali migrants whose presence is a legacy of colonial times.
+The Rohingya are a Muslim minority group in Rakhine State, on the western coast of Myanmar.
+More than one million people in Myanmar identify as Rohingya but face continual anti- muslim persecution from the government of Myanmar who claim they are not a genuine ethnic group but are Bengali immigrants, whose presence is a legacy of colonial times.

 Many groups have described the treatment of the Rohingya as genocidal, yet the international community have largely ignored their plight for many years.

 To escape this treatment over the years, Rohingya refugees have made perilous journeys at sea or fled across borders, often to countries that are already impoverished and over populated.

 Conditions for those that have made it across the border are desperate, and children have no opportunity for education.
 Official refugee camps are at capacity, overspilling into illegal makeshift camps.